 While there’s an additional investment associated with preparing a furnished executive rental, providing furniture and home goods in your apartment for temporary tenants allows you to command significantly higher rents.
 This is doubly true if your property’s location is convenient.

-If you’re planning on furnishing your unit prior to renting it out, make sure the décor matches the value you’re attempting to command from your apartment.
+If you’re planning on furnishing your unit before renting it out, make sure the décor matches the value you’re attempting to command from your apartment.
 Furnishing a rental unit with cheap, unattractive appliances, kitchen goods, couches and beds will significantly reduce the price you can seek from your renters.

 Conversely, if you spend too much money furnishing your unit with the highest-end designer goods, you’re going to have a hard time recouping your investment.
-Even when renting to professionals in need of a temporary place to stay, there’s a strong likelihood the furniture will become worn or damaged over the course of several tenant stays.
+Even when renting to professionals in need of a temporary place to stay, there’s a strong likelihood the furniture will become worn or damaged throughout several tenants' stays.

 Learning how to secure and install attractive yet affordable furnishings at your executive rental unit could make or break your strategy.